5 min read

 Here’s why.

-eCommerce is a platform AND a revenue generation channel
+eCommerce is a platform and a revenue generation channel

 Many eCommerce replatforming projects are born from a desire to pack more features and capabilities into an eCommerce solution that’s simultaneously easier and cheaper to manage.
 However, the real leap-frog growth companies seek depends on how well you address and integrate your internal business partners in the final solution.

-Your customers want to engage with you across multiple touchpoints—all of which are managed by separate departments or business units within your organization.
+Your customers want to engage with you across multiple touch points—all of which are managed by separate departments or business units within your organization.

 And those separate entities are often struggling to do their jobs efficiently and effectively: